 introduction and development of shortboard designs in the late sixties.

-become editor of Surfer magazine in California, where he pioneered
+to become editor of Surfer magazine in California, where he pioneered

 the introduction of a surf programme to US network TV.
-Competition Team member
+Competition Team

-the development of the surf school concept in Europe in the early Eighties.
+pioneer the development of the surf school concept in Europe in the

-Bilbo was very much about open communication and
+was very much about open communication and constant innovation.

-It is in this light that Bilbo can claim to be the singlemost influential
+in this light that Bilbo can claim to be the singlemost influential

 force in the development of British surfing and it is through their